RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations).
 However, FA values seem to be overestimated for higher volume fractions.
 This bias is more prominent for lower FA values in which overestimations are visible from lower free water volume fractions.
-The lower panels of Figure @fig:simulations suggest that the free water elimination model produce accurate free water volume fraction for the full range of volume fraction ground truth values.
-All the features observed here are consistent with Fig. 5 of the original article.
+The lower panels of Figure @fig:simulations suggest that the free water elimination model produces accurate free water volume fraction for the full range of volume fraction ground truth values.
+All the features observed here are consistent with Figure 5 of the original article.

 ![Fractional Anisotropy (FA) and free water volume fraction ($f$) estimates obtained with the from the Monte Carlo simulations using the free water elimination fitting procedures.
 The top panel shows the FA median and interquartile range